What forms do I need to send to my employees and contractors for tax purposes?

 Where can I get help with tax filing, reporting and employee classification issues?

 Small business owners have to juggle multiple responsibilities and stay on top of competing priorities to keep moving toward their goals.
-Understandably, W-2 and 1099 reporting may not be top of mind for everyone.
-And, with the busy holiday season now in the rearview mirror, it could be easy to forget about these important tax filing deadlines.
-However, any small business owner who pays employees or independent contractors must meet these important requirements in order to avoid tax penalties and IRS scrutiny.
+Understandably, W-2 and 1099 reporting may not always be top of mind.
+Now, with the busy holiday season around the corner, it could be easy to forget about these important filing deadlines.